vishesh9131/Swach/README.md

 All coordination, issue tracking, and development discussion will be handled via GitHub Issues and Pull Requests.

-This project is licensed under the MIT License.
+This project is licensed under the AGPLv3 License.
 See the `LICENSE` file for details.